Bhaskarr-k/front-end/javascript notes/js variables.md

 # variables in Javascript?
+- A Variable is a container for a value like a number we might use in a sum, or a string that we might use as part of a sentence

  - variables are nothing but a storage container helps us to store some data in it.
+ - storage advantage is **reuse and modify**

  ## rules for variable names:
  - using all upper case letters are recommended.